wechaty/wechaty/README.md

 Can you image that?
 I'm dying...

 So a tireless bot working for me 24x7 on wechat, moniting/filtering the most important messages is badly needed.
-For example: highlights the messages which contains some KEYWORDS(especialy in a noisy group). ;-)
+For example: highlights discusstion which contains the KEYWORDS I want to track(especialy in a noisy group). ;-)

 # Installation and Usage
 The recommended installation method is a local NPM install for your project: